Ranchero-Software/NetNewsWireHelp/pages/ios/6.0/en/netnewswire-news.markdown

 Tap <img src="../../../images/ios-icon-settings.png" alt="the Settings button" class="ios-inline-button-large" /> on the Feeds screen, then tap Add NetNewsWire News Feed.

-NetNewsWire will open the [New Feed screen](adding-feeds) pre-filled with the name and address (`https://nnw.ranchero.com/feed.json`).
+NetNewsWire will open the [New Feed screen](adding-feeds) pre-filled with the name and URL.
 Tap Add.